zivtech/gatsby-drupal-kit/README.md

 Drupal site: http://dev-drupal-gatsby.pantheonsite.io/
 Gatsby site: https://master--clever-gates-db60f2.netlify.com/

-## Gatsby Setup
+## Gatsby Setup (required)
-1. Fork and/or clone this repo into a directory... any directory (no vm/mamp nonsense needed).
+1. Fork and/or clone this repo.
+It shouldn't matter where you put it. (no vm/mamp nonsense needed).
-2. run "npm install --global gatsby-cli" (google "install node" if this doesn't work)
+2. CD to the root of the starter kit directory.
+Run "npm install." (google "install node" if this doesn't work)
-3. cd to your repo directory and run "gatsby develop"
+3. Install gatsby-cli.
+Command is "npm install --global gatsby-cli"
-4. you should see our example drupal content on your local site: http://localhost:8000
+4. In the root of the repo, now run "gatsby develop."
+Site should now be available at http://localhost:8000

-## Drupal 8 setup
+## Drupal 8 setup (optional)
 1. You'll need drupal to be hosted remotely, and be accessible via the web.
 I'd recommend setting up a free https://pantheon.io/register drupal 8 site for testing this if want to save time!
 3. Install a standard profile
 4. Download and enable: [webhooks](https://www.drupal.org/project/webhooks), [ctools](https://www.drupal.org/project/ctools), [token](https://www.drupal.org/project/token), [pathauto](https://www.drupal.org/project/pathauto), and [jsonapi](https://www.drupal.org/project/jsonapi).